-This review conclusion relates to the tables presented on pages 5 to 6 of the Report for the year ended 31 August 2016 included on BOQ's website.
-BOQ's directors are responsible for the integrity of BOQ's website.
-We have not been engaged to report on the integrity of the BOQ's website.
+This review conclusion relates to the Tables presented on pages 5 and 6 of the Report for the year ended 31 August 2017 included on BOQ's website.
+The Company's directors are responsible for the integrity of BOQ's website.
+We have not been engaged to report on the integrity of BOQ's website.
 The review conclusion refers only to the subject matter described above.
 It does not provide a conclusion on any other information which may have been hyperlinked to/from these statements.
 If users of the Report are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the reviewed Report to confirm the information contained in this website version of the Report.
+Our conclusion is not modified in respect of this matter.